KurtSanders/STBalboaSpaControl/README.md

 ---

-#### Version 1.0.x
+#### Version 1.0.1
-* This initial alpha version is functional VIEW STATUS Only.
-Future updates will be provided to allow one to change the spa operating state (Pumps, Lights, Heat Mode, Set Temperature, etc).
+* This initial alpha version is functional VIEW STATUS only except for Lights On/Off and Set Desired Heat Temperature Up/Down Buttons.

+Future updates will be provided to allow one to change the spa operating state (Pumps, Heat Mode, etc).

 ## Description: